The weather and the forecast remain pretty awful.

 |The anchorage below maggoty Bank, the harbour masters launch|

 right coming down for money.
 Annoyingly I now find a 10 day ticket

 is available for the price of 8 individual days.

 It turns out that this weekend has particularly big spring tides, with low water down to only 10cm above the Lowest Astronomical Tide (LAT), that restricts the area available to anchor a boat drawing 1.7 metres.
 Check the section of chart to the right, the actual depths at low water will be close to those shown before allowing for waves and wash which means I would have to be in the section with depths shown as 3.4m and 3.6m, as are the boats in the picture above.

 To anchor there in a strong wind and tide I would need to let out a lot of chain.
 At least four times the maximum depth is recommended which equals 4 x (5.5m [rise in tide] + 3.4 [depth at LW] + freeboard) = c 40 metres.

-That introduces another problem, with all my 40 metres of chain out, at low water the boat could swing about 35 metres in any direction, it the wind dies that could take me onto a drying bank.
+That introduces another problem, with all my 42 metres of chain out (the next 40 metres of the rode is nylon), at low water the boat could swing at least 35 metres in any direction with the keel about 5 metres beyond that; that could take me onto a drying bank.

 The obvious answer would be to anchor fore and aft using my back up bower / #1 Kedge, a 24 Lb CQR with 5 metres of chain and 80 metres of 14mm nylon and I should be secure enough and although I had the dinghy out it could be done from the boat by dropping back the full length of my 80 metres of chain and nylon on the Bower before dropping the stern anchor and then hauling forward; but getting the kedge up later would be a pain in the back and if one anchor did drag at low water I could quickly be aground so I decided against that.